ArcBees/dev-site/site/src/main/markdown/gwtp_v2/core/slots/index.md

 # Presenter Slots
 Presenters in GWTP have a concept of slots.
-Slots are basically placeholder where the child presenters are put and associated to that parent presenter.
-GWTP is using setInSlot in it's hierarchy while revealing the presenters and a recursive strategy is used to call each lifecycle methods in the nested presenters hierarchy defined.
+Slots are basically placeholders where the child presenters are put and associated to their parent presenter.
+GWTP is using `setInSlot()` in it's hierarchy while revealing the presenters and a recursive strategy is used to call each lifecycle methods in the nested presenters hierarchy defined.

 ## Note on new slots